uccser/cs-field-guide/csfieldguide/chapters/content/en/chapters/coding-encryption.md

 As this xkcd comic points out, most password advice doesn't make a lot of sense.

-{image filename="xkcd-password-strength.png" hover-text="To anyone who understands information theory and security and is in an infuriating argument with someone who does not (possibly involving mixed case), I sincerely apologize." alt="A xkcd comic about password strength" source="https://xkcd.com/936/"}
+{image file-path="img/chapters/xkcd-password-strength.png" hover-text="To anyone who understands information theory and security and is in an infuriating argument with someone who does not (possibly involving mixed case), I sincerely apologize." alt="A xkcd comic about password strength" source="https://xkcd.com/936/"}

 You might not know what some of the words mean.
 In easy terms, what it is saying is that there are significantly fewer modifications of common dictionary words than there is of a random selection of four of the 2000 most common dictionary words.
 Note that the estimates are based on trying to guess through a login system.
 With a leaked database, the attacker can test billions of passwords a second rather than just a few thousand.

-{comment}
-TODO:
+{comment TODO:}

-### Real world case studies
+{comment ### Real world case studies}

-#### Adobethe challenges
+{comment #### Adobethe challenges}

-- Good storage techniques
+{comment - Good storage techniques}

-- Unfortunately the most sensitive data was the email addresses
+{comment - Unfortunately the most sensitive data was the email addresses}

-{comment end}

 ### The whole story!